Durgadevi071997-DA/Global_Banking_Financial_Access_Analysis/README.md

 Analysis Performed

-## A.Histogram – Distribution of Banking Values
+# A. Histogram – Distribution of Banking Values

 Interpretation:

 Shows the overall distribution and identifies skewness.

-## B.Log Distribution of Banking Values
+# B. Log Distribution of Banking Values

 Interpretation